hannwong/udacity-git-reflections/lesson_3_reflections.md

 I want to keep or discard.
 Or, just before I'm about to do some crazy Git operations that may result in loss of some commits.

+# Reflection 4

-What is the benefit of having a copy of the last known state of the remote stored locally?
+## What is the benefit of having a copy of the last known state of the remote stored locally?

-    Fill in your answer here
+* Work offline, anywhere.
+* Redundancy, in case the remote crashes and is destroyed.

 How would you collaborate without using Git or GitHub?
 What would be easier, and what would be harder?